ericwrobinson/magic-pie-copy-rjs/src/pages/portfolio/43north.md

 So there I was—shacked up with a 12-pack of beer and an extra large pizza—when I got a notification from Maura Devlin, the VP of marketing strategy from 43North.

 "I was wondering if you wanted to help us write a script," she said.
 "We need to make a video for this campaign we're running for Erie County's 'Back to Business' Grant Program.
-I remember collaborating with you when you were writing for Superior Jobs and Viaduct, and I liked your stuff.
+I remember collaborating with you when you were writing for Superior Jobs and Viaduct, and I really liked your stuff.
 Are you available?"

 "Yeah, sure, I'm down!"
 I replied.